PSJacoby/LUMETRIC/hardware/README.md

 #### Level Shifter Placement

 Inside the case, there is a dedicated rectangular area designed to accommodate a level shifter module.
 This space allows the level shifter to be mounted upside down, providing a convenient way to shift voltage levels from 5V to 3.3V.
-This feature is especially useful for driving cameras or other peripherals that require 3.3V logic, ensuring compatibility with devices that cannot tolerate 5V signals.
+This feature is especially useful for driving cameras or other peripherals that require 5V logic, ensuring compatibility.

 The level shifter area is positioned for easy access to both the Arduino and camera trigger lines, supporting flexible wiring and reliable operation in multi-voltage environments.